Amendab/data-analyst-amenda/README.md

 **Descriptive Data Analysis**

-**Project Title:**
-A Descriptive Analysis of Bowhall Red Maple Trees using Height Trends and Insights
+**A Descriptive Analysis of Bowhall Red Maple Trees using Height Trends and Insights**

 **Project Description:**